We explain what proof of reserves are as well as how they work. We also discuss the potential shortcomings of this auditing technique.

 The platform filed for bankruptcy while reporting $9 billion in liabilities.
 Thus, many exchanges have begun posting proof of reserves (PoR) to assure users that their funds are safe and that they won’t find themselves in a similar situation as FTX.

-A proof of reserves (PoR) is an independent audit of a crypto exchange showing that a custodian (e.g., an exchange) actually holds the assets it claims to hold on behalf of its users.
-The independent auditor takes a snapshot of all balances held by the custodian and aggregates them into what's called a Merkle tree so that the public can verify the assets.
+A proof of reserves (PoR) is an independent audit of a crypto exchange, usually by smart contract audit companies, showing that a custodian (e.g., an exchange) actually holds the assets it claims to hold on behalf of its users.
+The independent auditor takes a snapshot of all balances held by the custodian and aggregates them into what’s called a Merkle tree so that the public can verify the assets.

 Proof of reserves provides evidence that a custodian has sufficient funds to back all customer deposits.
 It uses blockchain technology to securely audit a crypto company without exposing private user data.